Vivian-hihi/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/alter_en.md

 - ShardingKey ( *object* ): Sharding key, the value is 1 or -1, indicating forward or backward sorting.

-    - The existing "ShardingKey" will be modified to a new "ShardingKey".
+- ConsistencyStrategy ( *number* ): [Synchronization consistency][consistency_strategy] strategy.

+    This parameter is used to set the preferred node for data synchronization, the default value is 3.

+    The values are as follows:

+    - 1: Node priority strategy.
+    - 2: Position majority first strategy.
+    - 3: Main position majority first strategy.

+    Format：`ConsistencyStrategy: 3`

+- ShardingKey ( *object* ): Sharding key, and the value is 1 or -1, indicating f orward or reverse sorting.

-    - The collection can only exist in one data group, or the collection is the main table without mounting sub-tables.
+    "ShardingKey" can be modified when the collection only exists in one data group, or the collection does not have subcollections mounted.

     Format: `ShardingKey: {<field1>: <1|-1>, [<field2>: <1|-1>, ...]}`